What Happens If You Get Pregnant On Tirzepatide? | Critical Health Facts

 The Science Behind Potential Fetal Risks From Tirzepatide Exposure

-• No direct evidence exists yet confirming these effects in humans—but caution prevails due to these findings combined with biological plausibility.
+• No direct evidence exists yet confirming these same effects in humans—but caution prevails due to these findings combined with biological plausibility.

 Since human placental physiology differs somewhat from animals’, exact risk levels remain uncertain but warrant strict precautionary measures.